HikariKnight/Bazzite-DeckStation/README.md

 You need to have a `~/.justfile` with the following contents and `just` aliased to `just --unstable` (default in posix-compatible shells on ublue) to get started with just locally.
 ```
-!include /usr/share/ublue-os/just/main.just
-!include /usr/share/ublue-os/just/nvidia.just
-!include /usr/share/ublue-os/just/custom.just
+!include /usr/share/ublue-os/justfile
 ```
 Then type `just` to list the just recipes available.

-The file `/usr/share/ublue-os/just/custom.just` is intended for the custom just commands (recipes) you wish to include in your image.
+The file `/usr/share/ublue-os/just/60-custom.just` is intended for the custom just commands (recipes) you wish to include in your image.
 By default, it includes the justfiles from [`ublue-os/bling`](https://github.com/ublue-os/bling), if you wish to disable that, you need to just remove the line that includes bling.just.

 See [the just-page in the Universal Blue documentation](https://universal-blue.org/guide/just/) for more information.